aliakseiyanchuk/terraform-provider-az-confidential/docs/functions/encrypt_keyvault_certificate.md

 ## Arguments

 <!-- arguments generated by tfplugindocs -->
-1. `certificate_data` (Object) Certificate data to be encrypted
+1. `certificate_data` (Object) Specifies `certificate`, a string (for PEM-encoded certificates) or base-64 (for DER-encoded certificates) and `password` to decrypt the private key.
+Where the private key is not encrypted, the field `password` should be set to an empty string.
 1. `destination_certificate` (Object, Nullable) Destination vault and certificate name
-1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into  output ciphertext
+1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into the output ciphertext.
+See the details about the object fields above.
 1. `public_key` (String) Public key of the Key-Wrapping Key